 Some things in life are hard to put a value on — love, passion, dedication, selflessness.
 These are all attributes volunteers embody, but how can nonprofits determine the value of a volunteer hour?

 Each year, Independent Sector gathers data and conducts research on volunteerism in the nonprofit sector.
 The results of that research provide nonprofits a way to calculate the value of volunteer time.
-As of April 2023, their estimated national value of each volunteer hour is currently $31.80, a 6.2% increase from the previous year.
+As of April 2024, their estimated national value of each volunteer hour is currently $33.49, a 5.3% increase from 2022.
+In Florida, that number is slightly lower based on detailed state data, at $31.61.
+(Here’s how the numbers are calculated.)

 Why does knowing the value of volunteer time matter?